 Is that a minor scratch on your car?
 Or is there deeper damage?
 AI can tell.

-Damage Detection is one of the key processes in both insurance and salvaging.
+Damage Detection / Inspection is one of the key processes in both insurance and salvaging.
 What is the cost estimate?
 Is the vehicle in a state to function again, or did the accident damage it beyond repair?
 In that case, would it be more prudent to send it to the salvage yard?
 These are questions which manual inspection would answer.
-The results of the investigation would prove to be crucial for carrier underwriting decisions.
+The results of the damage inspection and investigation would prove to be crucial for carrier underwriting decisions.

-However, with this whole manual inspection process becoming tedious and sometimes a cause for contention — “How can I believe this is the true cost estimate?” — there was heavy impetus on automation.
+However, with this whole manual inspection process becoming tedious and sometimes a cause for contention — “How can I believe this is the true cost estimate?” — there was heavy impetus on automated damage inspection.
 AI came to the rescue.

 Artificial Intelligence in Damage Detection